georust/rinex/rinex/README.md

 * Map (hash or btree): by an object.
 This provides efficient data classification right away.

 The difference between a Hash and a BTree map, is that the btreemap is naturally sorted.
-This is why we usually use, to this day, a btreemap as a first record entry: we naturally sort the record by ascending timestamps.
+This is the type we use anytime we need to guarantee classification at all times.
+For example, in epochs so the record is chronologically sorted.

 * Navigation Record browsing